qhai27/E-PORTFOLIO/README.md

 # Khairunniza's Portfolio Website

-This is a personal portfolio website for Khairunniza Binti Khairol Anuar, showcasing profile, lifestyle, gallery of artworks, IT projects, and certifications.
+This is a personal portfolio website for **Khairunniza Binti Khairol Anuar (291531)**, showcasing profile, lifestyle, gallery of artworks, IT projects, and certifications.

 ## Features